tepumasuta/CPUdin/README.md

 An 8-bit minimalistic cpu implemented in [Odin](https://odin-lang.org/) programming language.
 It has 4 registers, the flag reister and the program counter registers and can address 256 bytes of memory.
 Following flags are supported: ZF (zero), OF (overflow), GR (greater).
 For instruction set see the Encoding section.
 All programs start with progam counter = 0

+## Requirements

+This project requires [editline](https://github.com/troglobit/editline).
+It must be able to link with it

 ## Build

 To build an executable run: